Bondi Sands

 Bondi Sands is an Australian self tanning brand.
 The brand specialises in self tanners, suncare, skincare, and cosmetics.
-The business was established in 2012 and operates in Oceania as well as the USA, UK & Europe.
+The business was established in 2012 and operates in Oceania as well as the US, UK and Europe.

 Bondi Sands products are stocked in over 30,000 retail stores worldwide.

-History of brand and international expansion
+History

 The Bondi Sands brand was created in 2012 in Melbourne, Australia by Shaun Wilson and Blair James.
 The brand is named after Australia's famous Bondi Beach.

 In 2012, the founders offered their products to the retailer Priceline.
 The chain agreed to sell three Bondi Sands products.
 As of 2021, Bondi Sands holds 60 percent of the market share in Australia.

 In 2013, Bondi Sands launched in New Zealand.
-The brand's products appeared in Greencross, Farmers and Countdown.
+The brand's products appeared in Green Cross Health, Farmers and Countdown.

 Bondi Sands entered the British market in 2015.
 The company started distributing through British retailers Superdrug and Boots.
 In 2018, Bondi Sands launched in Ireland and the Netherlands.
 In the same year, the company became one of the largest Australian owned beauty brand exporters.

 The brand soon distributed through American retailer, Walgreens, and began selling in pharmacy stores on January 1, 2019.
 During the year, Bondi Sands products were available in over 7,700 Walgreens stores, the largest launch of an Australian beauty brand in the United States.
 The company also distributes through other American beauty stores such as Ulta Beauty, Target, CVS and Rite Aid.

-USA customers account for 80 percent of the company's online sales.

 In 2019, Bondi Sands appeared in Norway and Germany.

 Bondi Sands started its expansion into the Canadian market in 2020.

 The brand opened on Chinese Tmall in 2021.
 At the same time, Bondi Sands products appeared on Chinese e-commerce platforms including Little Red Book and TaoBao.
 In 2021, the brand released the first sustainable line called Pure.
 All products in the line are packaged in ethically sourced, 100% recyclable packaging.
 The company has also started cooperating with Australian charity Take 3 for the Sea.
 During World Earth Month, Bondi Sands donated $25,000 to Take 3 for the Sea.

 In the same year, the brand signed a three-year deal with the Australian Open and became the Official Sunscreen Partner, promoting their range of Sport SPF 50+ Sunscreen products.
 Bondi Sands was also a partner in all events of the Summer Series 2021.

-In October 2022, the brand celebrated their 10th anniversary and launched a limited edition version of their Dark Self Tanning Foam along with a ‘scratch and win’ component.
+In August 2023, Bondi Sands was acquired by Kao Corporation, a Japanese chemical and cosmetics company.